synchronal/moar/README.md

 The docs can be found at https://hexdocs.pm/moar.

-Moar is tested against the most recent 3 versions of Elixir and Erlang.
+This library is tested against the most recent 3 versions of Elixir and Erlang.

 ## Installation